Brazilian-Institute-of-Robotics/jaco_b/README.md

 - **Modularized URDF files**
 	- Uses only robotName_standalone.xacro and robotName.xacro
 	- All the other macros are called from kinova_description package (inside kinova-ros)
-	- Add meshes and URDF from objects scene
+	- Add meshes and URDF scene objects files
-	- Add a box with aprilTag
+	- Add a box with an aprilTag
 #### All Features:
 - **Gazebo support**
 	- `j2s6s300`(**Jacob**) gazebo spawner launch file